kaiwolff/Eng88_Python_OOP/README.md

 #### Abstraction

 Abstraction is the process of taking away characteristics to reduce something to an essential set of characteristics.
-User when modelling objects using classes and minimising the amount of information necessary for a user of a function to know in order to get usable software.
+When modelling objects using classes ,minimising the amount of information necessary for a user of a function to know in order to get usable software.

 #### Inheritance